Pleural Thickening

 While this may not be enough for a firm diagnosis, it can determine if a biopsy is necessary.
 If pleural thickening is greater than one centimeter or there are nodules in the tissue, these are signs the thickening is malignant.

-Early diagnosis is essential because pleural thickening is progressive.
-It will only worsen without treatment.
-If caused by mesothelioma, early treatment is especially important.
+Early diagnosis is essential because pleural thickening is progressive and will only worsen without treatment.
+If it is caused by mesothelioma, early treatment is especially important.
 Damage caused by pleural thickening cannot be reversed, though treatment can slow progression and relieve symptoms.

 Pain medication is a standard treatment for benign pleural thickening.
 A doctor may also prescribe bronchodilators to dilate airways.
 In addition, a patient may receive steroids to reduce inflammation.